On the Ziv-Merhav theorem beyond Markovianity II: leveraging the thermodynamic formalism: Introduction

 {This approach is inspired by the thermodynamic formalism and statistical mechanics of lattice gases.
-Notably, it does not involve the construction of any auxiliary parsing; cf.~\cite{MZ93,BGPR}.} Our main result, Theorem~\ref{thm:sc-gen}, confines, in the almost sure sense, the limit points of $Q_N$ to the subdifferential of $\overline{q}$ at the origin, as soon as the shift-invariant measures $\P$ and $\Q$ both satisfy the upper- and selective lower-decoupling assumptions of~\cite{CJPS19} and some mild decay assumptions; see Conditions~\ref{it:UD},~\ref{it:SLD},~\ref{it:SE} and~\ref{it:ND} below. {Early numerical experiments using hidden-Markov models suggest that the practical performance is very similar to that of the original ZM estimator.}
+Notably, it does not involve the construction of any auxiliary parsing; cf.~\cite{MZ93,BGPR}.} One of our main results, Theorem~\ref{thm:sc-gen}, confines in the almost sure sense the limit points of $Q_N$ to the subdifferential of $\overline{q}$ at the origin, as soon as the shift-invariant measures $\P$ and $\Q$ both satisfy variants of the upper- and selective lower-decoupling assumptions of~\cite{CJPS19} and some mild nondegeneracy assumption; see Conditions~\ref{it:UD},~\ref{it:SLD} and~\ref{it:ND} below.
+Early numerical experiments using hidden-Markov models suggest that the practical performance is very similar to that of the original ZM estimator.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:setting}, we properly define the objects of interest, state our main result, and argue that if $\overline{q}(\alpha)$ is a regular enough limit near $\alpha = 0$, then Theorem~\ref{thm:sc-gen} immediately implies almost sure convergence to the cross entropy, as in~\eqref{eq:as-conv-1}.
-The main result is proved in Section~\ref{sec:proof}, building on ideas from~\cite{Ko98,CJPS19,CDEJR23w,CR23}.
+In Section~\ref{sec:setting}, we properly define the objects of interest, state a central theorem, and argue that if $\overline{q}(\alpha)$ is a regular enough limit near $\alpha = 0$, then this theorem immediately implies almost sure convergence to the cross entropy, as in~\eqref{eq:as-conv-1}.
+This central result is proved in Section~\ref{sec:proof}, building on ideas from~\cite{Ko98,CJPS19,CDEJR23w,CR23}.
 In Section~\ref{sec:open-prob}, we state and discuss an open problem concerning the passage to~\eqref{eq:as-conv-1} in the absence of regularity of~$\bar{q}$.
 It is framed as a ``rigidity'' problem for the cross-entropy analogue of the Shannon--McMillan--Breiman theorem, and we show that partial results on this problem yield strong asymptotic consistency in special cases.
-Finally, important examples, including hidden-Markov models, are discussed in Section~\ref{sec:Examples}.
+Finally, important examples, including hidden-Markov measures and $\psi$-mixing measures, are discussed in Section~\ref{sec:Examples}.